 1.1.
 The present Terms and Conditions govern all Orders for works or services placed by SPIE Belgium, its branch offices and its subsidiaries and, when these companies are pen-holders thereof, the joint ventures, temporary companies and consortiums they are party to (hereinafter referred to as the ‘Order’).

 1.2.
 The principal is designated as the ‘Company’ and the party whom the Order is addressed to as the ‘Contractor’.
-When the Order relates to the performance of works assigned to the Company by a third party (hereinafter referred to as the ‘Client’), the Contractor shall take on the capacity of subcontractor.
+When the Order relates to the performance of works or services assigned to the Company by a third party (hereinafter referred to as the ‘Client’), the Contractor shall take on the capacity of subcontractor.
 The Order of the Client to the Company shall be referred to as the ‘Main Contract’.

 1.3.
 When the Order covers goods as well as works, the Order shall be governed both by the present General Terms and Conditions of Performance and by the Company’s General Terms and Conditions of Purchase.
 In all cases, the Order shall continue to remain a works contract.

 1.4.
 The place of performance of the Order shall be designated as the ‘Site’.

 2.1.
 The Order is governed by the terms and conditions that are recorded either in an order form and its annexes addressed to Contractor, or in a contract signed by the two parties.
 In addition, all Orders and their annexes are governed by the present General Terms and Conditions.
 The order form or the contract and the present General Terms and Conditions combine to make up an indivisible whole.